tklarryonline/tklarryonline.github.io/_drafts/better-jekyll-life-with-thor.md

 # Create the post and open it with our specified editor which is Sublime Text 2
 $ thor post:new "Hello Sublime!" -o --editor=subl
 ```

+### Publish the draft post

+In Jekyll a post is considered published should:

+- Include publishing date and time
+- Be put in the `_posts/` folder
+- Be named in the exact format: `date-title.md`